THE INTERPLAY BETWEEN CLIMATE CHANGE, HEALTH, MIGRATION, ARMED CONFLICTS AND GENDER INEQUALITY

 • TATIANA KOTLYARENKO, Award Winning International Expert on Violence against Women and Girls and Human Trafficking

-• RIPTOYA ELEMA KANANO, Chief Executive Officer and Founder, Move Northern Kenya
+• RIPTOYA KANANO ELEMA, Chief Executive Officer, Move Northern Kenya

 • MARIA PINZON, Water Systems Strengthening Global Manager, International Federation of Red Cross and Red Crescent Societies (IFRC)